 Galileo had his opinion

-If we don’t we encourage situations in which the Pope warns Galileo that if he keeps claiming the Earth revolves around the sun he will be in serious trouble, and punished for heresy.
-Which is exactly what happened – so to escape rotting in a dungeon, he recanted truth, a terrible example to scientists ever since.
+Pope Pail V warned Galileo that if he kept claiming the Earth revolved around the sun he’d be in serious trouble, punished for heresy.
+Which is exactly what happened.
+To escape rotting in a dungeon Galileo recanted his thesis and conclusion, he swallowed the truth, a terrible example to scientists ever since.
+It did him next to no good.
 He still spent the rest of his life under house arrest.
 It took the Vatican 300 years to admit he was right.

 It took Scotland over 300 years to … well, you know the rest.

-As far as the Pope was concerned Galileo’s opinion had no merit against the word of the Church.
-Consequently, a sceptical approach to scientific fact is not at all admirable.
-It’s dangerous.
 I’ve always been of the opinion that when experts are agreed on a subject the opposite point of view cannot be held to be true.
-Galileo agreed with Copernicus’s theory that the earth went around the sun.
-Their calculations proved it.
-End of.

 (This is my shortest essay in ages.
 Readers may be relieved.
 But that’s just my opinion.)